• Home

 BRILLIANT BEA: A Story for Kids with Dyslexia and Learning Differences

-Written by Hudson Talbott (Nancy Paulsen Books, 2021).
+Written and illustrated by Hudson Talbott (Nancy Paulsen Books, 2021).
 A young boy loves to draw but struggles to read.
 Thankfully his love of stories helps him learn to embrace his own pace as he discovers that many brilliant people were also slow readers.
 The story also highlights famous people thought to have dyslexia. with your vision and brand.

 Brilliant Bea cover image